In this article, we will explore all public areas onboard the Norwegian Encore.

 Observation Lounge – Deck 15

-You’ll also find a very breakfast option here in the mornings which is a great alternative to the buffet or main dining room.
+You’ll also find breakfast options available in the Observation lounge in the mornings.
+This is a great alternative to the buffet or main dining room.

 In the evenings the lounge is very popular and you’ll find live music and passengers enjoying drinks here.